claudiajs/claudia/docs/README.md

  * --help           print this help screen
  * --version        print out the current version

-Run with a command name to see options of a specific command
+Run with a command name to see options of a specific command, for example:

-For example:
 ```bash
 claudia create --help
 ```